 She got a new car too, in 1966 or so.
 It was a 1966 Chevelle sedan, white, very plain, looking like this: https://bringatrailer.com/listing/1966-chevrolet-chevelle-300-sedan/.
-She had previously owned an early ‘50s Pontiac, seen in the 1st Apple Valley photos.
+She had previously owned an early ‘50s Pontiac, seen in the 1st Apple Valley photos here.
 Her shopping style was the opposite of my father’s.
 One weekend she and my father and me went to the Chevrolet dealer in Victorville.
-She walked around the lot, saw the car she liked, and said I’ll take this one.
+She walked around the lot, saw a car she liked, and said I’ll take this one.
 No fussing about options or accessories, no concern about color; whereas my father painstakingly chose from the menu of every possible option and color to order his car, for Grammie anything functional and basic was fine with her.
 It was a 3-speed manual, gear shift on the steering wheel column, manual windows, and IIRC, no radio.
+(And probably no seat belts, either, in that era.)
 But it got her back and forth to shopping, and to church in Victorville.
 She had a habit of turning too widely (i.e. turning a bit to the left before making a right turn), and letting the car slip backward alarmingly while she engaged the clutch to shift those gears, on an upslope.
 But she got around.

 We had had a dog, a German Shepard (?), in the late ‘50s at the first Apple Valley house, Tammy, seen on this page: http://www.markrkelly.com/Blog/family-history/family-history-photos/people-at-first-apple-valley-house/.
 I don’t know what happened to him.
 In Reseda we acquired two pets.
 First, a Siamese cat, a female named Tuppy, short for Tup-Tim.
-I don’t know the circumstances of why we got a cat, since I don’t think my father was ever a cat person.
+I don’t know the circumstances of why we got a cat, since I don’t think my father was ever a cat person (and I don’t recall my mother caring about pets one way or another).
 Pure-bred Siamese, very pretty.
 I’d always liked cats and got along with her just fine.
-She would lie at the top of my bed and lick my buzz-cut scalp.
+She would lie at the top of my bed at night and lick my buzz-cut scalp.
 But Siamese cats apparently have a cruel streak.
 She got pregnant (was she an outdoor cat, or an indoor cat that my father had bred?
 Don’t remember) and had kittens, and then mauled most of them to death while shut up with them in my father’s den.
 After that, I think, my father got rid of her.
 (My parents, and Lisa and Kevin, did get another cat, some years later, in Tennessee.)

 We also had a small aquarium, which sat on top of the piano that we acquired from my Grandmother and that sat in the corner of the living room.
 Its purpose was as much to give me a responsibility, to feed the fish and keep the water clean, as because my parents liked neon tetras.